-Mark Blenner, the McQueen-Quattlebaum Associate Professor in the department of chemical and biomolecular engineering, is receiving the Presidential Early Career Award for Scientists and Engineers, also called PECASE.
+Mark Blenner, the McQueen-Quattlebaum Associate Professor in the Department of Chemical and Biomolecular Engineering, recently received the Presidential Early Career Award for Scientists and Engineers, also called PECASE.
 Dr. Blenner’s research has the potential to enable long-term space missions and provide new tools to aid in the search for some of the globe’s most destructive weapons.

 Blenner was among 311 researchers nationwide, including two from South Carolina, honored with the award, according to the White House.

 “The PECASE is the highest honor bestowed by the United States government to outstanding scientists and engineers who are beginning their independent research careers and who show exceptional promise for leadership in science and technology,” it stated.

 Blenner is the fifth Clemson University researcher to win the award since it was commissioned in 1996 by the cabinet-level National Science and Technology Council.
-He is the second winner from Clemson’s chemical and biomolecular engineering department.
+He joins Dr. Scott Husson as the second winner from Clemson’s Chemical and Biomolecular Engineering Department.

 Blenner works with bacteria and yeast to make new enzymes that are able to do things nature has not yet figured out.
 The research gives the students in his lab a chance to work on the cutting edge of synthetic biology.